 Yes, Shore Protect Team serves properties on resacas - the oxbow lake remnants of the Rio Grande that form a distinctive network of freshwater and brackish waterways throughout the lower Rio Grande Valley near Brownsville.
 Resacas near Brownsville in Cameron County provide waterfront property opportunities quite different from the industrial ship channel environment - these shallow, calm water bodies have minimal wave energy and no commercial navigation.
 Dock and bank protection on resacas near Brownsville uses freshwater or low-salinity specifications rather than the heavy saltwater marine construction required on the ship channel.

 Contact Shore Protect Team with your Brownsville property location in Cameron County - ship channel, resaca, or other waterway - and photos of your bank and existing structures.
-We assess the conditions and permit requirements for your specific Brownsville waterfront site and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to start your Cameron County waterfront project.